sharife/goldenthread-v2/site/content/productions/island-of-animals.md

     Foundation for the Arts
   heading: ""
 ---
+In partnership with the Afghan Coalition and Ballet Afsaneh, and support from the Christensen Fund.

 "Eye-catching production is a family-friendly menagerie with real philosophical meat" - *[San Francisco Bay Guardian](http://www.goldenthread.org/oldsite/content/review_island.html)*

 "Exotic stage pictures,” “Stunning costume design,” “Entertaining and educational" -*San Francisco Bay Times*